 Focal Range

 Zeiss Otus 28mm F1.4 is a prime lens with fixed focal lenght of 28mm.
-When it is mounted on an APS-C sensor camera with 1.5x crop, it provides an 35mm (FF) equivalent of 42mm.
+When it is mounted on an APS-C sensor camera with 1.5x crop, it provides a 35mm (FF) equivalent of

-Carl Zeiss Distagon T1,4/35 is a prime lens with fixed focal lenght of 35mm.
-When it is mounted on an APS-C sensor camera with 1.6x crop, it provides an 35mm (FF) equivalent of 56mm.
+On the other hand, the Carl Zeiss Distagon T1,4/35 is a prime lens with fixed focal lenght of 35mm.
+When it is mounted on an APS-C sensor camera with 1.6x crop, it provides a 35mm (FF) equivalent of 56mm.